 Importantly, the pattern of bone mineral changes identified by the Iowa researchers is roughly similar to the pattern seen with high-fluoride exposures.
 Specifically, the trabecular-rich spine was the bone site in boys with the strongest upward trend in mineral content, and was the only bone site in girls that did not have a declining trend in mineral content.

 These findings suggest that fluoride’s differential effect on bone density can be discerned among highly exposed children in fluoridated communities, which is particularly significant when considering that reductions in cortical bone density are a key mechanism by which fluoride can increase fracture rates.

 The findings of the Iowa Fluoride Study have helped to clarify our understanding of the relationship between total fluoride intake, bones, and teeth.
-To the surprise of many fluoridation advocates, the study has found that fluoride intake has (1) little relationship to cavity prevention, (2) a significant relationship to dental fluorosis, and (3) a potentially far more significant relationship to bone health than the authors have thus far acknowledged.
+To the surprise of many fluoridation advocates, the study has found that fluoride intake has (1) little relationship to cavity prevention, (2) a significant relationship to dental fluorosis, particularly when ingested during infancy, and (3) a potentially far more significant relationship to bone health than the authors have thus far acknowledged.

 Broffitt B, et al. (2007).
 An investigation of bottled water use and caries in the mixed dentition.
 Journal of Public Health Dentistry 67(3):151-8.

 Chankanka O, et al. (2011a).
 Longitudinal associations between children’s dental caries and risk factors.
 Journal of Public Health Dentistry71(4):289-300.

 Chankanka O, et al. (2011b).
 Mixed dentition cavitated caries incidence and dietary intake frequencies.
 Pediatric Dentistry 33(3):233-40.